2008 NBA Europe Live Tour

-The 2008 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA, as a part of the NBA Global Games.
+The 2008 NBA Europe Live Tour was a basketball exhibition tour featuring teams from the NBA, as a part of the NBA Europe Live Tour.
 The hosting countries were England, France, Germany and Spain.
 The NBA teams traveled to Europe to play preseason games against each other from October 9 to October 17.

 Teams

 The four NBA teams that participated were: